ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/5-operational-emissions.md

 We didn't gather any detail of the server's embodied carbon.
 This would likely need to be obtained from Hetzner if they would be willing to share more details of the hardware.
 As a high proportion of the total carbon emissions, this could have a significant impact on the total emissions.

+One last point around the compatibility of this approach with the [GHG Protocol](https://ghgprotocol.org/).
+If cloud services fell into our scope 2 (eg in our direct control such as on-premise), it'd be better to use the regional intensity figure for the data centre's location, and separately list the market-based figure of zero.
+This is what the GHG protocol suggests.
+But we did something different and  used the IPCC figures for wind and hydro instead.
+However, the GHG Protocol guidance is a bit ambiguous on scope 3, which is where our data centers actually fall in this context.

+You could argue that our scope 3 should be kept inline with what you do at the scope 2 level.
+In that case we'd swap the carbon intensity figure used for the regional ones.
+As an example, the Hetzner machines would use the regional intensity figure for Finland, their actual location.
+In our own CO2.js data that's 0.07916.
+Compared to the IPCC hydro/wind figure of 0.0195, that's around four times bigger.
+This would increase our figures a fair amount.

+But, you can pick holes in using the regional carbon intensity approach for scope 3, so it's not clear cut.
+Either way you'd need to be super clear on the approach.
+Which route we'd settle on would require a bit more thought, as we only picked up on this point right at the closing stages of the project.

 [To the top](#top)

 ---